AD SPACE HERE

 Jimmy Corric, NZ Strong pre-construction and innovation manager on the new timber hangar.

-Wood Central understands that the LVL is made by Nelson pine, shipped to Hunter Laminates in the city, where it is glued into five 25m sections per truss, shipped to Auckland, and then to Xlam in Mangere, where the CLT from Australia is joined to the section before it is taken to the hangar site.
+Wood Central understands that the LVL is made by Nelson pine, shipped to HTL in the city, where it is glued into five 25m sections per truss, shipped to Auckland, and then to Xlam in Mangere, where the CLT from Australia is joined to the section before it is taken to the hangar site.

 Lying on the concrete slab, the sections are then joined – hundreds of 250mm long screws are used and driven in by grunty battery tools.
 The finished trusses are erected using New Zealand’s largest crawler crane, usually used to put up wind farms.
 The 38-tonne trusses are stood up to 85 degrees by the crane and then manually winched upright by workers on two towers standing next to them.